Laigh Milton Viaduct

 It was in effect a horse-drawn railway (a dry canal?) and was built before reliable steam locomotives were invented.

-Although Richard Trevithick had built steam engines before his 1804 locomotive Robert Stevenson's “Rocket“ wasn't built until 1829, about 18 years later.
+Although Richard Trevithick had built steam engines before his 1804 locomotive, Robert Stevenson's “Rocket“ wasn't built until 1829, about eighteen years after this plateway was opened.

 It was in effect a horse-drawn railway (a dry canal?) and was built before reliable steam locomotives were invented.

-Although Richard Trevithick had built steam engines before his 1804 locomotive Robert Stevenson's “Rocket“ wasn't built until 1829, about 18 years later.
+Although Richard Trevithick had built steam engines before his 1804 locomotive, Robert Stevenson's “Rocket“ wasn't built until 1829, about eighteen years after this plateway was opened.

 The wagons carrying coal ran between vertical plates rather than on rails, a system